The Necks are an Australian instrumental combo formed by

 Han Bennink, Shelley Hirsch, Wayne Horvitz.

-who have released four albums, starting with
+who released several albums, starting with

-The Catholics and Simple.
+The Catholics (1992) and Simple (1994).

 Necks' albums contain lengthy, trancey jams anchored to simple melodic lines